villysiu/instagram-copycat-v2/README.md

 * Built responsive UI elements with React Bootstrap, media queries and CSS to enhance user experience in all devices and screen sizes.
 * Applied optimization to reduce load time and avoid re-rendering.
 * Handled cross browser compatibility with React’s code reusability
+* Managed image storage with Amazon AWS S3
+* Deployed backend API to Render and frontend to GitHub Page.

 ## Getting Started